-Day 3 – Jagiello University, Czartoryskich Museum & the Jewish Quarter
+Day 3 – Jagiello University & the Jewish Quarter

-The 630 year old Jagiello University buildings, including the Collegium Maius (The Grand College), were rebuilt in the 15th century as a splendid late Gothic edifice around a vast courtyard with surrounding arcades and its alumni include the astronomer Copernicus and Pope John Paul II – visit the Czartoryskich Museum whose collection includes Leonardo da Vinci’s ‘Lady with an Ermine’ (due to reopen in 2017 after refurbishment) – after lunch we explore with our guide the streets of Krakow’s former Jewish Quarter of Kazimierz.
+The 630 year old Jagiello University buildings, including the Collegium Maius (The Grand College), were rebuilt in the 15th century as a splendid late Gothic edifice around a vast courtyard with surrounding arcades and its alumni include the astronomer Copernicus and Pope John Paul II – a guided tour of the Jewish Quarter, the centre of Jewish life in Krakow for over 500 years before it was systematically destroyed during World War II, takes in the Old Synagogue, the Pharmacy Museum and the Oscar Schindler Museum.

 Day 4 – Wieliczka Salt Mines & Niepolomice Castle